15 Simple Craft Activities for Seniors That Boost Memory & Joy

 - Customize: Add personal touches like stickers, drawings, or washi tape to make it uniquely yours

-For seniors with limited dexterity, pre-made mini sketchbooks from craft stores offer a convenient alternative.
+For limited dexterity, pre-made mini sketchbooks from craft stores offer a convenient alternative.
 Either option provides endless opportunities for creative expression in a pocket-sized format.

 - Improved hand dexterity and concentration: Working with beads strengthens small hand muscles and enhances focus

-- Enhanced daily living skills: Better bead manipulation translates to improved ability with clothing fasteners like buttons and zippers
+- Enhanced daily living skills: Better bead manipulation helps with clothing fasteners like buttons and zippers

-- Adaptable to arthritis: Larger beads accommodate limited fine motor skills while still providing benefits
+- Adaptable to arthritis: Larger beads accommodate limited fine motor skills and still offer their advantages

 - Cognitive stimulation: The activity can help with dementia symptoms through mental engagement